-Watching other people model a behavior or skill can serve an important way of learning, but it can also play a role in how well we think we would also be able to perform that task.
+Watching other people model behavior or skill can be an important way of learning, but it can also play a role in how well we think we would be able to perform that task.
 This can be particularly true when we observe people who we feel are very similar to us performing a task or exhibiting a skill

 “Efficacy appraisals are partly influenced by vicarious experiences mediated through modeled attainments.
-So modeling serves as another effective tool for promoting a sense of personal efficacy.”
+So modeling serves as another effective tool for promoting a sense of personal efficacy,” Bandura suggested

 3. Verbal Persuasion

 Social pressure and verbal persuasion can also play a role in the development of self-efficacy.
-Essentially, people can be convinced that they have the ability to succeed at a task through positive verbal encouragement.
+Essentially, people can be convinced that they can succeed at a task through positive verbal encouragement.

-“It is easier to sustain a sense of efficacy, especially when struggling with difficulties, if significant others express faith in one’s capabilities than if they convey doubts.
-Verbal persuasion alone may be limited in its power to create enduring increases in perceived efficacy, but it can bolster self-change if the positive appraisal is within realistic bounds.”
+“It is easier to sustain a sense of efficacy, especially when struggling with difficulties, if significant others express faith in one’s capabilities than if they convey doubts.”Albert bandura

 4. Physical and Mental States